TrejGun/nestjs-database/README.md

 I assume you have node, yarn/npm and postgres/mongodb

-First of all you have to download dependencies
+First you have to download dependencies
 ```bash
 npm i
 npm run bootstrap